 Jumping in the Cozumel Plaza Fountain

 Parque Benito Juárez also features a dancing water fountain feature where kids of all ages love to cool off and play around.
+Talk about a fun and free family activity on vacation!

 Join the local munchkins and let your little ones jump in and play around.